neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/js-basics.md

 const mainElement = document.querySelector("#main");
 ```

-> 💡 We try to separate our concerns: Classes are for CSS and data-\* attributes are for JavaScript
+> 💡 We try to separate our concerns: Classes are for CSS and data-\* attributes are for JavaScript.

 ---